 - The Mode setting determines which layers will be shown by the Identify tool.
-By switching to Top down instead of Current layer then attributes for all identifiable layers (See the Project properties section under: 4.5 to set which layers are identifiable) will be show with the Identify tool. - Define Search Radius as a percentage of the map width - Define Ellipsoid for distance calculations - Define Rubberband Color for Measure Tools - Define preferred measurement units (meter or feet) - Define Mouse wheel action (Zoom, Zoom and recenter, Zoom to mouse cursor, Nothing) - Define Zoom factor for wheel mouse
+By switching to Top down or Top down, stop at first instead of Current layer attributes for all identifiable layers (see the Project properties section under: 4.5 to set which layers are identifiable) will be shown with the Identify tool. - X Open feature form, if a single feature is identified - Define search radius as a percentage of the map width - Define ellipsoid for distance calculations - Define rubberband color for measure tools - Define preferred measurement units (meters or feet) - Define Mouse wheel action (Zoom, Zoom and recenter, Zoom to mouse cursor, Nothing) - Define Zoom factor for wheel mouse